SixiS/rails-conflicted-credentials/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake test` to run the tests.
+Then run `rake test` to run the tests.
+`bundle exec appraisal rake test` to run the tests against each version of rails.

 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+Run `bundle exec appraisal install` after making any changes to the Gemfile or requirements in the gemspec.

 ## Contributing